fsharp/fslang-design/RFCs/FS-1076-from-the-end-slicing.md

 # Motivation
 [motivation]: #motivation

-From-the-end slicing would allow easier operations on arrays.
+From-the-end slicing and indexing would allow easier operations on arrays.
 Currently in Python one can specify a negative index, like `list.[:-1]` to obtain a slice of the list without the last element.
 This feature is often used in scientific and mathematical computation.
 Adding this feature would make F# more accessible for those uses.

 # Detailed design
 [design]: #detailed-design